 After the surveys are done, you create custom reports that break down the answers based on your customized dynamic survey.
 Our engagement reports will let you see what portion of the audience voted, participated, or asked questions.
 You can also see reports that detail how participants voted, by issue.

-Meeting Pulse provides some of the most innovative organizations in the world with a powerful crowdsourcing platform of brainstorming, sentiment analysis, live polling, Q&A, surveys, raffles, and more.
+Meeting Pulse provides some of the most innovative organizations in the world with a powerful crowdsourcing platform of brainstorming, tools for sentiment analysis, live polling, handy meeting Q&A tools, surveys, raffles, and more.
 Whether it’s a gathering of 10 or 10,000 people coming together inside those events, MeetingPulse enables meetings that count.